Python-GIS-book/site/source/part1/chapter-02/md/01-data-manipulation.md

 selection
 ```

-A good thing to notice, is that with `iloc`, the behavior in terms of how many rows are returned differs from `loc`.
-Here, the `0:5` returns 5 rows (following the Python list slicing behavarior), whereas using `loc` would return 6 rows (i.e. also including the row at index 5).
+A good thing to notice, is that with `.iloc`, the behavior in terms of how many rows are returned differs from `.loc`.
+Here, the `0:5` returns 5 rows (following the Python list slicing behavarior), whereas using `.loc` would return 6 rows (i.e. also including the row at index 5).

-One handy functionality with `iloc` is the ability to fetch data starting from the end of the DataFrame.
-Hence, it is possible to retrieve the last row in the DataFrame by passing a negative number to the `iloc`, where value -1 corresponds to the last row (or column), -2 corresponds to the second last, and so on.
+One handy functionality with `.iloc` is the ability to fetch data starting from the end of the DataFrame.
+Hence, it is possible to retrieve the last row in the DataFrame by passing a negative number to the `.iloc`, where value -1 corresponds to the last row (or column), -2 corresponds to the second last, and so on.
 Following this, it is easy to see e.g. what is the ``TEMP_CELSIUS`` value (the last column) of the last row of data.

 ```python
 # Check the value on the last row and last column in the data